 The study employed various tools and instruments for data collection.
-These included predetermined checklists; camera for taking pictures of the site, questionnaires with both openended and closed format used to gather primary data and information from neighbors, notebooks for recording notable observations and site layout which included environmental screening and Physical environment that encompasses flora and fauna, geology and soil types, safety issues as well as noise pollution.
-Interview guide was used to get information from the Key informants who included the area MCA, area chiefs, village elders and lead sugarcane farmers in the area.
-Other key stakeholder and departments were engaged among them the County Government of Narok and national governments.
+These included pre-determined checklists; camera for taking pictures of the site, questionnaires with both open-ended and closed format used to gather primary data and information from neighbors, notebooks for recording notable observations and site layout which included environmental screening and Physical environment that encompasses flora and fauna, geology and soil types, safety issues as well as noise pollution.
+FGD was used to get information from the Key informants who included the area chiefs, village elders and lead sugarcane farmers in the area.
+Other key stakeholder and departments were engaged among them heads of departments from the County Government of Homabay and national government.